bravesoftdz/mFX/README.md

 Firebird Client Library
 =======================
-Small pascal library using the firebird client API from the fbclient library. mFX come from Minimalist Firebird eXpress library.
+Small pascal library using the firebird client API from the fbclient library.<br>
+mFX come from Minimalist Firebird eXpress library.<br>

 History